Part II – Withdrawal

 Withdrawing from any substance to which one has become addicted is not easy.
 In fact, it is one of the most difficult things a person can experience.
-No inquisitor of the middle ages could have devised a torture which is actually worse than withdrawal from drugs and alcohol.
-In addition to the pain, anguish and suffering which can be caused by drug withdrawal, withdrawal from certain substances can actually cause effects which are harmful or, at the extreme, potentially fatal.
-Any legitimate rehabilitation program will take this into account, and will include procedures to insure that the addict is not placed in a situation which could cause injury.
+No Inquisitor of the middle ages could have devised a torture which is actually worse than withdrawal from drugs and alcohol.
+In addition to the pain, anguish, and suffering which can be caused by drug withdrawal, withdrawal from certain substances can actually cause effects which are harmful or, at the extreme, potentially fatal.
+Any legitimate rehabilitation program will take this into account, and will include procedures to ensure that the addict is not placed in a situation which could cause injury.
 Of course, not all addictive substances, upon withdrawal, create these potentially harmful effects.

 To be sure, alcohol recovery is not always physically dangerous.
 Factors such as the length of time one has been drinking, the amount that one drinks on a regular basis and the physiology of the individual alcoholic all play a part in the course which alcohol recovery will take.
 Only a qualified physician can adjudicate whether the alcoholic has a significant risk of developing dangerous symptoms.

 When an alcoholic decides to come to a Narconon center for rehabilitation, he or she is examined by a physician who, after examination and interview, makes a determination as to whether the alcoholic needs to undergo medically supervised withdrawal.
 The U.S. National Library of Medicine, a service of the National Institutes Of Health, states,

 “People with moderate-to-severe symptoms of alcohol withdrawal may need inpatient treatment in a hospital or other facility that treats alcohol withdrawal.
 You will be watched closely for hallucinations and other signs of delirium tremens.”

 (Note: Delirium tremens is a severe form of alcohol withdrawal that involves sudden and severe mental or nervous system changes.)